andyatkinson/blog/_posts/2020-05-18-rails-api-serialization-json-api-part-2.md

 featured: true
 ---

-In [Rails API Serialization with JSON API - Part 1](rails-api-serialization-json-api-part-1) we looked at using the Sparse Fieldsets functionality of the JSON API specification.
+In [Rails API Serialization with JSON:API - Part 1](rails-api-serialization-json-api-part-1) we looked at using the Sparse Fieldsets functionality of the JSON:API specification.

 In this post, we're going to pick up with the same Rails 6 API app.
 We're going to discuss the Compound Document feature and show how these two features can be combined.